Foods secretly ruining your teeth!

-Brushing, flossing, using mouthwash and having regular checkups with your dentist and hygienist are all vitally important for good teeth, but its important not to overlook the power of a solid diet in dental health.
-And even though we all know things like fizzy drinks, sweets or lollies and chocolate are bad for our pearly whites, there are more surprising foods that also contribute to cavities that you may not be aware of !
+Brushing, flossing, using mouthwash and having regular checkups with your dentist and hygienist are all vitally important for good teeth.
+However it’s important not to overlook the power of a good diet in dental health.
+Even though we all know things like fizzy drinks, sweets, lollies and chocolate are bad for our teeth, there are more surprising foods that also contribute to cavities that you may not be aware of !

-Your regular pasta habit isn’t anything to be worried about, right?
-But if they are laced in Napoli or any tomato-based sauce, you might want to be careful – as Dr Chuang warns that both of these are highly acidic.
-He warned that canned tomatoes – which are typically used to make pasta sauces – are also much higher in acid than normal tomatoes.
-If you want to make your pasta better for your teeth, opt for natural-based sauces or a simple olive oil base.
+Pasta is ok, yes?
+However if your pasta shapes or linguini or shells are mixed in Napoli or tomato-based sauce, you might want to be careful – Many dentists warn agains these highly acidic sauces.
+If you want to make your pasta better for your teeth, try natural-based sauces or a simple olive oil base.

-In the same way that unpopped popcorn can wreak havoc with your teeth, so too can chewing on ice be detrimental to good dental health.
-If you have any large fillings in particular, the expert recommends you stay away from either sucking on or chewing ice.
+In the same way that un-popped popcorn can wreak havoc with your teeth, so too can chewing on ice!
+If you have any large fillings in we recommend you stay away from either sucking on or chewing ice.